heavyai/heavydb/README.md

 - `-DMAPD_IMMERSE_DOWNLOAD=on` download the latest master build of Immerse / `mapd2-frontend`.
 Default `on`.
 - `-DMAPD_DOCS_DOWNLOAD=on` download the latest master build of the documentation / `docs.mapd.com`.
 Default `off`.
 Note: this is a >50MB download.
 - `-DPREFER_STATIC_LIBS=on` static link dependencies, if available.
 Default `off`.

+# Testing

+MapD Core uses [Google Test](https://github.com/google/googletest) as its main testing framework.
+Tests reside under the [Tests](Tests) directory.

+The `sanity_tests` target runs the most common tests.
+If using Makefiles to build, the tests may be run using:

+    make sanity_tests

+# Code Style

+A [`.clang-format`](http://clang.llvm.org/docs/ClangFormat.html) style configuration, based on the Chromium style guide, is provided at the top level of the repository.
+Please format your code using a recent version (3.8+) of ClangFormat before submitting.

+To use:

+    clang-format -i File.cpp

+Contributed code should compile without generating warnings by recent compilers (gcc 4.9, gcc 5.3, clang 3.8) on most Linux distributions.

 # Dependencies